Bagh Dush Khel

 Bagh Dushkhel (Urdu&pashto: باغدوشخیل) is a union council in Lower Dir District, Khyber Pakhtunkhwa, Pakistan.

 The village is located on 34°43'45.1"N 71°48'00.9"E approximately 1050 meters above the sea level.
 The people of Bagh, Otala, Katon, Chenaruno, and subvillages Near Bagh are known as Dushkhel.
 It is said that the word Dushkhel is likely to be derived from a man by the name Dost Muhammad Khan who was the ancestor of these villagers.
 The name changed from Dostkhel to Dushkhel over time.
 Although it is not confirmed.

 Neighboring Villages

 The Neighboring villages of Bagh Dushkhel include Katon, Otala, Pingal, Chenaruno, Guroh, and Doda.
 Katon lies to Southeast of Bagh Dushkel, Otala and Pingal towards South, Chenaruno to its East, Goroh towards North and Doda towards Northwest.

 Neighboring Cities

 Timergara and Ziarat Talash are the major cities near Bagh Dushkhel.
 Among these two, although, Timergara is large and most facilitated city but Talash is most visited by the villagers every day.

+Demographics

+Majority of residents are ethnic Pashtuns who speak Pashto language and follow Sunni Islam.